ScrapComputers/Docs/content/docs/Addon API/modules/table.md

  [4825] = "Add 512x512 and 1024x1024 displays for 3x3, 2x2 and 1x1 (Im going to add this no matter what :) )"
 }

-local lastTodoGood = sc.table.getItemAt(todo, 3) -- Works!
+local lastTodoGood = sm.scrapcomputers.table.getItemAt(todo, 3) -- Works!
 Returns item of the index of 4825.
 Since it's the 3rd element in the table local lastTodoBad = todo[3]                      -- Doesn't Work!
 Tries grabbing an element at index 3 but that doesn't exist! so this is nil!

 print("lastTodoGood: "..tostring(lastTodoGood))